 Mary Glowrey is only the second Australian to be considered for official recognition as a saint.

-Her Cause for Canonisation opened in India in 2010, and the Catholic Church has granted her the title Servant of God.
+Following the opening of her Cause for Canonisation in India, the Catholic Church granted her the title Servant of God in 2013.

 This website is published by Mary Glowrey Heritage Limited (ABN 39 604 292 346) and all rights are reserved.
 Except where otherwise specified, photographs are from the Mary Glowrey Collection, which is owned by the Catholic Women’s League of Victoria and Wagga Wagga Inc (ABN 18 342 098 335) and are published with their kind permission.
 All requests to use or reproduce any content on this website or from the Mary Glowrey Collection should be made in the first instance to info@maryglowreymuseum.info as outlined on our Contact Us page.